openanthem/nimbus-core/CONTRIBUTING.md

     <td>Forums</td>
     <td>
       A public forum for users to discuss questions and explore current design patterns and best practices projects in the Anthem Open Source Ecosystem.
-Join into the , conversations at <a href="http://discourse.oss.antheminc.com/" target="_blank">http://discourse.oss.antheminc.com/</a>.
+Join the conversations at <a href="http://discourse.oss.antheminc.com/" target="_blank">http://discourse.oss.antheminc.com/</a>.
     </td>
   </tr>